-Before commissioning and start of the operation fix all covers and check the terminals.
-Check the additional monitoring and protective devices according to EN 60204 and applicable the safety directives (e.g. Working Machines Act, Accident Prevention Directives etc.).
+Before commissioning and the start of the intended operation, attach all the covers and check the sockets.
+Check additional monitoring and protective devices pursuant to EN 60204 and the safety directives applicable in each case (e.g. Working Machines Act, Accident Prevention Directives